Top machine learning use cases

 Aleksandr Ahramovich

-The growth in ML usage has resulted in various ways organizations can implement these technologies.
-From healthcare to retail to finance, machine learning unlocks new insights and improves operational performance.
+The applications of machine learning have been constantly expanding. Сompanies from healthcare, retail, finance, and other industries turn to machine learning development services to unlock new insights and improve their operational efficiency.
 With so much potential and opportunities to leverage ML, let’s explore some of the most common examples of its use cases and applications across industries.

 Scheme title: Worldwide AI software by category value, 2020-2021